 In summation with regards to H2 it can be said that populist parties that were in the opposition during the third wave, were indeed more populist in terms of discourse, than parties in the fourth wave.
 Although it’s also important to mention that both cases in the fourth wave and the case of Bossi during the third wave had a significant amount of populism in their speeches.
 The next part addresses the question of whether this finding regarding the third and fourth wave behavior in opposition translates to similar actions when functioning as part of the government.

-When looking at the amputated data of Umberto Bossi, it can be seen that he was able to maintain his populist discourse when in government.
+When looking at the imputateddata of Umberto Bossi, it can be seen that he was able to maintain his populist discourse when in government.
 In the words of Albertazzi & McDonnell (2005) Bossi was able to have: “one foot in and one foot out of government”.
 This translated into rating his populist discourse with a 1.
 Salvini also held on to the same level of populism.
 However, this level was lower as seen in the previous section.
 His speeches got rated at a 1 and a 0 both in opposition and in government.
 Trump who is not as much of a clear comparison given institutional factors which will be discussed later in the chapter, became more populist.
-His scores were as followed: 2, 0, 1, 1.
+His scores were as follows: 2, 0, 1, 1.

 As argued in the theoretical section, populist leaders want to maintain their populist discourse, which means they need an enemy to blame.
 One way Salvini did this in his speech was by blaming the former administration, by saying the following (appendix 1, speech 1): “because we have inherited years of goodism and suicide, under which all immigrants had all the rights and Italians they didn't even have a right.”
 Hegedüs (2019) found that Hungary’s leader Orban tried to externalize the elite, by blaming the European Union.
 However, the behavior of Salvini shows that to find an elite, one can simply keep the focus on a former administration.
 This is especially interesting given that Salvini didn’t go after the European Union as much in 2018.
 Perhaps some populist leaders chose to antagonize the EU to a lesser degree, as to generate more bargaining power, while others opt to attack the EU to satisfy the discontent at home.